aleda145/blog/content/posts/serverless-dashboard-by-using-free-egress-from-cloudflare-r2.md

 I, like a lot of people in Stockholm, need to buy an apartment.
 The rental situation is bad.
 Getting a ["first-hand contract"](http://www.findhousingsweden.com/first-hand-contract-forstahandskontrakt-or-hyresratt/) is hard.
-I have friends who have even had to settle for a temporary "third-hand" contract.
+I have friends who have even had to settle for temporary "third-hand" contracts!
-So to clarify: The owner leases it to one person, that person subleases it, and then that person subleases it to my friend.

 With finding a rental unit out of the picture, buying is the only option.
 Buying an apartment in an [inflated market](https://www.economist.com/finance-and-economics/2022/11/24/where-the-coming-housing-crunch-will-be-most-painful)